podhmo/gos/README.md

 go schema (builder)

-- gos/seed -- builder package for builder.
+- gos/seed -- builder package for builder. (meta-builder)
 - gos/genum -- builder package for enum definition

  (:memo: gos/genum/tools is the example of how to use gos/seed )